BdR76/CSVLint/docs/readme.md

 depending on the Dark Mode setting in the Notepad++ `config.xml`.

 ![CSV Lint color styles for syntax highlighting](/docs/csvlint_color_styles.png?raw=true "CSV Lint plug-in color styles for syntax highlighting")

+Note that the rendering of the syntax highlighting runs on a separate thread in the background.
+This means that for larger file (~50MB or more) it can happen that the beginning of the file has column colors but at the end of the file it's still uncolored.

 The color scheme settings are stored in a file `CSVLint.xml` which is automatically created at first time startup or when the file is missing,